rbuurma/rise-2015/Rise_assignment_4.md

 ![ALAS 1](https://github.com/rbuurma/rise-2015/blob/master/ALAS_1.png)

 Why would we want to convert a digital facsimile into a "plain" text?
-A digital facsimile is useful in many ways: a series of images of a book (usually one image = one page), a it gives of some sense of the look of the book it represents.
+A digital facsimile is useful in many ways: a series of images of a book (usually one image = one page), it gives us some sense of the look of the book it represents.
 Usually digital facsimiles are created by creating an image file for each page of a book and then ordering them within a digital framework more or less by their order in the physical book.
-(We will also want to take some time, of course, about all of the interesting ways the digital facsimile fails to approximate the physical book; we'll also want to speculate on what some non-mimetic digitization practices might look like.)
+(We will also want to think, of course, about all of the interesting ways the digital facsimile fails to approximate the physical book; we'll also want to speculate on what some non-mimetic digitization practices might look like.)

 ![ALAS 2](https://github.com/rbuurma/rise-2015/blob/master/ALAS_2.PNG)